Death toll in Florida condo collapse climbs to 9, with 150 still missing - Up News Info

 “But we do know one thing: there was a structural failure,” he said.
 “We know another thing: The structural failure should not have occurred.”

-(Reporting by Andy Sullivan; Additional reporting by Doina Chiacu in Washington, Peter Szekely in New York and Dan Trotta in San Diego; Editing by Daniel Wallis)
+(Reporting by Andy Sullivan in Surfside, Fla.; Additional reporting by Doina Chiacu in Washington, Peter Szekely in New York and Dan Trotta in San Diego; Writing by Steve Gorman and Lisa Shumaker; Editing by Daniel Wallis and Sonya Hepinstall)

 Advertisement